matt-roz/progressive_growing_of_gans_tensorflow_2/README.md

 ---
 ### Personal Note
-I am located in Germany and I am looking for opportunities world wide: `matthiasrozanski[at]gmail[dot]com`
+Located in Germany, passionate about ML and looking for opportunities world wide: `matthiasrozanski[at]gmail[dot]com`

+If you are looking for additions to your (research/engineering) team: Don't hesitate reaching out - I ain't biting :)